-Today’s POP RESCUE is the 1980 tenth studio album Diana by American singer Diana Ross, but would this LP turn your life Upside Down?
+Today’s POP RESCUE from an uncertain future, is the 1980 tenth studio album Diana by American singer Diana Ross, but would this LP turn your life Upside Down?
 Read on…

 This 8 track LP opens with huge hit and lead single Upside Down, with its signature guitar from Nile Rodgers and funky bassline from Bernard Edwards.
 Diana’s vocals hang perfectly off the song, teasing each line with great ease.
 This is such a classic disco hit, and is flawless.
 Unsurprisingly it gave her a #2 UK hit.

 This is followed by Tenderness, again fuelled by a great disco beat and bass, and joined by strings.
 Diana’s vocals are softer here, although she rules the song, keeping her backing singers in perfect company.
 It’s not as catchy as the previous song, but it’s close.
 This track reached #72 in the UK in 1982.